octavieploye/nextEcom/SETUP.md

     </>
     )
 } -->
-        Then we go to  Layout.tsx:
+       Then we go to  Layout.tsx and import the hydrate function:

+import Hydrate from './components/hydrate’

+   --> Then we will wrap our code with within the body tag   <Hydrate>  </Hydrate>